laurentiu-miu/collector/README.md

     mvn spring-boot:run
     ```
 Default port is 8180, the provider runs on 8080.

+In order to test the endpoints:
-In resources you will find a Tes.postman_collection.json in order to test the endpoints.
+* In resources you will find a postman collection Test.postman_collection.json.
+* And also you can use the swagger docs http://localhost:8180/docs-ui.html
 ## Considerations
-There are to main components:
+There are two main components:
 #### Importer
-This component will get the data from the provider and pus it to the db.
+This component will get the data from the provider and push it to the cassandra db.
 This will be done at each startup if the user importer date is different from the current date.
 Or each time the scheduler runs (configured in application.yaml default is set to run 1 per day).
 The intended flow of the application.